It looks like you are using an out of date browser.

 Water company Severn Trent is one of the founding members of Slave-Free Alliance.
 The company’s goal is to make sure human traffickers see the utilities sector as a no-go area.

-Lucy Darler, who has worked as Supply Chain CSR Specialist at Severn Trent for the past six years, shared these insights from the 2025 conference: “Events like this are really important to spark that inspiration and practical motivation.
+Lucy Darler, who has worked as a Supply Chain CSR Specialist at Severn Trent for the past six years, shared these insights from the 2025 conference: “Events like this are really important to spark that inspiration and practical motivation.
 We get so caught up in the day-to-day delivery so these moments where there are opportunities to connect with people inside and outside our sector make it more tangible again.
 As Dame Sara Thornton was sharing, there is a real practical opportunity to collaborate with one another in terms of raising awareness across our supply chains.
 For example, we work with Murphy Group, taking a shared approach in our supply chain and sustainability teams.”

 Jon Bygate, Serco’s Ethics Manager for UK and Europe, said: “We have a very good working relationship with SFA.
 They have advised us on strengthening our modern slavery programme from a global perspective.
 We are glad for the work that SFA has done with our procurement teams, helping them understand risks and therefore be able to put mitigation and steps in place to reduce those.
 Today, it was good to hear the panel; it is always good to hear the practical steps that companies take.
 Theory is great but we have got to turn it into reality and tangible actions.”